Insider Trading

 • Trading on publicly available information, even if not widely known, is NOT insider trading

-• Using skill, research, or analysis to reach conclusions others have not reached is NOT insider trading (the "mosaic theory" approach)
+• Using skill, research, or analysis to reach conclusions others have not reached is NOT insider trading; combining public information through expert analysis is legitimate

 • Possessing MNPI without trading on it is NOT a violation; the violation occurs when a trade is executed while in possession of MNPI